P0108: Manifold Absolute Pressure/Barometric Pressure Circuit High Input – iCarsoft Official Store

 Issue: A short to voltage or open circuit in the MAP sensor wiring causes an elevated signal.

-Example: A 2016 Ford Mustang had P0108 due to a shorted signal wire in the MAP sensor harness, pushing the voltage to 5V.
+User Example: A 2016 Ford Mustang driver in Texas reported P0108 due to a shorted signal wire in the MAP sensor harness from engine heat exposure, pushing the voltage to 5V and leading to black smoke from the exhaust.

-Cause: Wiring insulation damage from heat or abrasion.
+Cause: Wiring insulation damage from heat or abrasion in high-performance engines.

 • (3) Vacuum Leaks